Traité sur les apparitions des esprits et sur les vampires ou les revenans de Hongrie, de Moravie, &c.: Mademoiselle Elizabeth de Ranfaing

-Calmet researched a judicial case that described the possession of Mademoiselle Elizabeth de Ranfaing, who having become a widow in 1617, was later sought in marriage by a physician (afterwards burned under judicial sentence for being a practicing magician).
+Calmet researched a judicial case that described the possession of Elizabeth de Ranfaing, who having become a widow in 1617, was later sought in marriage by a physician (afterwards burned under judicial sentence for being a practicing magician).
 After being rejected, he gave her philters to make her love him which occasioned strange developments in her health and proceeded to continuously give her some other forms of medicament.
 The maladies which she suffered were incurable by the various physicians that attended her and eventually led to a recourse of exorcisms as prescribed by several physicians that examined her case.

 They began to exorcise her in September, 1619.
 During the exorcisms, the demon that possessed her made detailed and fluid responses in varying languages including French, Greek, Latin, Hebrew and Italian and was reportedly able to know and recite the thoughts and sins of various individuals who examined her.
 She was further also able to describe in detail with the use of various languages the rites and secrets of the church to experts in the languages she spoke.
 There was even a mention of how the demon interrupted an exorcist, who after making a mistake in his recital of an exorcism rite in Latin, corrected his speech and mocked him.

 Vampirism

-Calmet describes the vampire as a "revenant corpse" thus distinguishing the intangible ghosts such as phantoms or spirits.
+Calmet describes the vampire as a "revenant corpse" thus distinguishable from intangible ghosts such as phantoms or spirits.
 He conducted a synthesis of studies on the subject and considers that vampirism is the result of undernourished Balkan.
 As Calmet amassed numerous reports on events of vampires, his attempt to refute false claims of vampirism proved difficult:

 [T]hey see, it is said, men who have been dead for several months, come back to earth, talk, walk, infest villages, ill use both men and beasts, suck the blood of their near relations, make them ill, and finally cause their death; so that people can only save themselves from their dangerous visits and their hauntings by exhuming them, impaling them, cutting off their heads, tearing out the heart, or burning them.
 These revenants are called by the name of oupires or vampires, that is to say, leeches; and such particulars are related of them, so singular, so detailed, and invested with such probable circumstances and such judicial information, that one can hardly refuse to credit the belief which is held in those countries, that these revenants come out of their tombs and produce those effects which are proclaimed of them.

 Calmet analyzed many famous cases including that of Arnold Paole.
 Calmet also investigated the Lettres juives in which an account of a vampire had been recorded in 1732 Hungary, witnessed by officers of the tribunal of Belgrade and an officer to the emperor's troops at Graditz.
 Although the letters were published as an epistolary novel, it was widely believed to be accurate and true records by the populace at the time.